Yes, I know that this isn’t exactly related to HR – but after all, not everything in the world of work is directly about HR.

 Opéra de Nice (Nice Opera) | Originally constructed in 1826, based on an existing structure that has dated from 1776, the Nice Opera has had a storied history.
 It has hosted Kings, various heads of state, and productions of many famous operas with noted musical directors.
 It currently houses the Ballet Nice Méditerrannée and the Nice Philharmonic Orchestra.

 The HR Congress is proud to come to France for the first time, and we all are looking forward to hosting you on the Riviera this November.
-If you’re thinking like me, it would be a great opportunity to explore a beautiful part of Europe.
+If you’re thinking like me, it would be a great opportunity to explore a beautiful part of Europe – a place with plenty of things to do!
 See you there!

 Contributing Authors “Nice,” Wikipedia, https://bit.ly/2JlsTpq